Hill Farms Ice Rink

 What are the dates of the season?
 When are you open?

-The park is open daily from 6:00 AM to 10:00 PM.
+The park is open daily from 4:00 AM to 10:00 PM.
 The skating season is dependent on the weather.
-A really good season might run from Christmas/New Years until Groundhogs Day or Valentines Day.
+A fantastic season might run from Christmas/New Year's until Groundhogs Day or Valentine's Day.
 But, some years we are not able to make ice at all.
 Be aware that after a snowfall, it may take as much as a day to get the rink cleared of snow.
 A light snow is removed by volunteers, while heavier snows are removed by the City.

 Is there a warming shelter?

-Normally, yes.
-Unfortunately it is closed for the 2020-21 season due to COVID-19.
-There are picnic tables outside where you can sit to change into/out of your skates.
+Yes.
+Shelters open at 10am and close at 9pm when the Park Ranger comes by.
+There are also picnic tables outside where you can sit to change into/out of your skates.

 Are there restrooms?

 Yes.
-Although the shelter's restrooms are closed in the winter, there is a portable toilet ("portapotty") outside of the shelter, next to the rink.
+Although the shelter's restrooms are closed in the winter, there is a portable toilet ("port-a-potty") outside the shelter, next to the rink.
 There are mats/boards between the rink and the toilet to reduce damage to skate blades when walking back and forth.